AdaptFormer: Adapting Vision Transformers for Scalable Visual Recognition: Approach

 \subsection{AdaptFormer}

 We propose a plug-and-play bottleneck module, namely AdaptMLP\footnotemark.

 We denote the vision Transformer equipped with AdaptMLP as AdaptFormer.

 \textbf{Architecture.} The design principle of \ourabbr is simple yet effective, which is illustrated in Figure~\ref{fig:adaptformer-arch}.
 Compared to the vanilla full fine-tuning regime, \ourabbr replaces the MLP block in the transformer encoder with \emph{AdaptMLP}, which is consisted of two sub-branches.
 The MLP layer in the left branch is identical to the original network, while the right branch is an additionally introduced lightweight module for task-specific fine-tuning.
 Specifically, the right branch is designed to be a bottleneck structure for limiting the number of parameters purpose, which includes a down-projection layer with parameters $\bm W_{\rm down} \in \mathbb{R}^{d\times\hat{d}}$, an up-projection layer with parameters $\bm W_{\rm up} \in \mathbb{R}^{\hat{d}\times d}$, where $\hat{d}$ is the bottleneck middle dimension and satisfies $\hat{d} \ll d$.
 In addition, there is a ReLU layer~\cite{agarap-2018-relu} between these projection layers for non-linear property.
 This bottleneck module is connected to the original MLP network (left branch) through the residual connection via a scale factor $\mathit{s}$.
-For a specific input feature $x'_\ell$, the right branch in AdaptMLP produces the adapted features, $\tilde{x}_\ell$, formally via: Then both the features $ \tilde{x}_\ell$ and $x'_\ell$ are fused with $x_\ell$ by residual connection, \textbf{Fine-tuning.} During the fine-tuning phase, the original model parts~(blue blocks in Figure~\ref{fig:adaptformer-arch}) load weights from the pre-trained checkpoint and keeps untouched, avoiding interaction among downstream tasks.
+For a specific input feature $x'_\ell$, the right branch in AdaptMLP produces the adapted features, $\tilde{x}_\ell$, formally via: Then both the features $ \tilde{x}_\ell$ and $x'_\ell$ are fused with $x_\ell$ by residual connection, \textbf{Fine-tuning.} During the fine-tuning phase, we only choose the newly added parameters to optimize and keep rest ones fixed.
+Specifically, the original model parts~(blue blocks in Figure~\ref{fig:adaptformer-arch}) load weights from the pre-trained checkpoint and keeps parameters \textit{frozen}.
 The newly added parameters (orange blocks) are updated on the specific data domain with the task-specific losses.

 \textbf{Inference.} After fine-tuning, we still keep the shared parameters frozen as in the previous fine-tuning state, and additionally load the weights of the extra parameters that were fine-tuned in the previous stage.
 The single overall model is able to be adapted to multiple tasks with the assistance of lightweight introduced modules.